Leopard-2019/liri-node-app/README.md

 2. What Each Command does

    - node liri.js concert-this <artist/band name here>.
-      It searchs the Bands in Town Artist Events API (`"https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp"`) for an artist and render the following information about each event to the terminal.
+      It searchs the Bands in Town Artist Events API (`"https://rest.bandsintown.com/artists/" + artist + "/events? app_id=codingbootcamp"`) for an artist and render the following information about each event to the terminal.

+     * Name of the venue

+     * Venue location

+     * Date of the Event (use moment to format this as "MM/DD/YYYY")

       An example using the band "u2" is shown in figure #1 listed in the images folder.

    - node liri.js spotify-this-song '<song name here>
        This will show the following information about the song in your terminal/bash window